theCrius/barotrauma-docker/README.md

 The container uses three volumes:

 - Configs files at `$HOME/barotrauma-server/configs`, mounted as `/barotrauma/volumes/config` in the container
-- Mods files at `$HOME/barotrauma-server/mods`, mounted as `/barotrauma/volumes/mods` in the container
+- Workshop Mod files at `$HOME/barotrauma-server/workshop-mods`, mounted as `/barotrauma/volumes/workshopMods` in the container
-- Subs files at `$HOME/barotrauma-server/subs`, mounted as `/barotrauma/volumes/subs` in the container
+- Local Mod files at `$HOME/barotrauma-server/local-mods`, mounted as `/barotrauma/volumes/localMods` in the container
 - Saves files at `$HOME/barotrauma-server/saves`, mounted as `/barotrauma/volumes/saves` in the container

 The various directories/files are then linked with the correct file/directories where the game server expect them to be.